avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

   * Cross entropy loss

     However, the purpose here was to show an (almost) from-scratch implementation using only tensors, in order to see whats "under the hood" (more or less) of the PyTorch functions.

-## References

-This post is based on materials I created for the [CS236781 Deep Learning](https://vistalab-technion.github.io/cs236781/semesters/w22/) course at the Technion between Winter 2019 and Spring 2022.
-To re-use, please provide attribution and link to this page.